fs-webdev/create-react-app/README-FRONTIER.md

 ## How to make a Release

-- When the "develop" branch is ready to merge into frontierMaster for a release, make a PR and be sure to squash all the commits into a single commit.
+- When the "develop" branch is ready to merge into frontierMaster for a release
-- Sign in to artifactory at https://code.lds.org/artifactory/
+- run `npm release (patch|minor|major)`
-- run `npm publish` in the `react-scripts` directory
+- make a PR to the `frontierMaster` branch and be sure to squash all the commits into a single commit.